 Misty Mountain Soap Company got its start 15 years ago and has grown to a large operation when the owner became inspired by how much natural goat's milk soaps and lotions helped her elderly mother and daughter with sensitive skin.
 Now, the company spans 4,000 square feet and includes two locations in the Glades Arts and Crafts Community.

 What can you expect with a visit to Misty Mountain Soap?
-Basically everything you could buy at a supermarket - only these products are either all natural or mostly natural and made from the finest botanticals, herbs, vegan oils, essential fragrance oils, butters, and goat's milk.
+Basically, everything you could buy at a supermarket - only these products are either all-natural or mostly natural and made from the finest botanicals, herbs, vegan oils, essential fragrance oils, butters, and goat's milk.
 These products not only feel great but are simply splendid for your skin.

 Guests will find these products at Misty Mountain Soap: